+Volume 51, Issue 10: April 11, 2025

+for the payment of private debts, taxes, and state or local government fees.
+CS/SB 132 was amended to add clarity to the regulation of the use of the new forms of legal tender.
+(Chapman)

-Volume 51, Issue 8: March 28, 2025 Local Business Taxes (Oppose) HB 503 (Botana) and SB 1196 (Truenow) propose to include the collection of local business taxes in the audit review process of the State Auditor General.
+Local Business Taxes (Oppose)

+HB 503 (Botana) and SB 1196 (Truenow) propose to include the collection of local business taxes in the audit review process of the State Auditor General.
 The bills set a base Local Business Tax revenue year for Fiscal Year 2024.
 There is a requirement for the reduction of fees and refunds to be issued to businesses if local government revenues exceed the revenue base year annually.
 The local government must provide an affidavit stating compliance with these provisions in each annual audit.
 The bills provide an exemption for fiscally constrained counties and the municipalities within them.
+(Chapman)

-(Chapman) Local Government Assessments (Monitor) HB 771 (Steele) would amend the current law to stop counties from using special assessments to fund certain municipal services and facilities through municipal service taxing units and municipal service benefit units.
-(Chapman) Local Option Taxes (Oppose) CS/HB 1221 (Miller) and CS/SB 1664 (Trumbull) propose significant changes to the process for adopting and renewing local option taxes and surtaxes, requiring voter approval via referendum rather than adoption by ordinance, with limited exceptions for previously authorized bond indebtedness.
+Local Government Assessments (Monitor)

+HB 771 (Steele) would amend the current law to stop counties from using special assessments to fund certain municipal services and facilities through municipal service taxing units and municipal service benefit units.
+(Chapman)

+Local Option Taxes (Oppose)

+CS/HB 1221 (Miller) and CS/SB 1664 (Trumbull) propose significant changes to the process for adopting and renewing local option taxes and surtaxes, requiring voter approval via referendum rather than adoption by ordinance, with limited exceptions for previously authorized bond indebtedness.

 Key provisions include: